kristianeo/QuizGonk/README.md

 ### Thomas:

+#### Contributions:
+I introduced Kristiane to working with git and github.
+Explained versioning, creating issues, branching and changing branches, checking out earlier commits and explained atomic commits.
+Once we had set up a working environment using, python uv, I began on the main menu then the review screen.
+I set up the viewhandler, then refactored the views I had made to utilize it.
+For version 2, I added Blessed to the main menu, the game loop, and the results view.
+We have both been squashing bugs and improving our own and each other's code as we progressed.

+#### Reflection:
+The main challenge came from my initial planning.
+We started without a clear architecture, which led to deeply nested functions across views and some reliance on globals.
+This was solved by implementing the view handler, it simplified state management and switching between views, it made the codebase more modular and easier to maintain.
+Once the view handler was in place, development felt much smoother.

+Working with others can also be a challenge when it comes to coordination and communication.
+I have seriously enjoyed working with Kristiane, creating and sharing tasks has been a breeze.
+Working on a program of this small scale, switching up who did what task for each iteration has also been a great and fun way of attaining some more insight into python as a programming language.

 ## Sources
 [Stack Overflow - Share Streamlit can't find pkl file](https://stackoverflow.com/questions/69768380/share-streamlit-cant-find-pkl-file)
 [Stack Overflow - Enumerate with letters instead of numbers [duplicate]](https://stackoverflow.com/questions/63875471/enumerate-with-letters-instead-of-numbers)